Liam-So/4AM_basketball/README.md

 ## 4AM Basketball Camp Website

-## Full Stack application that uses React, Express, NodeJs, and MongoDB with integrated PayPal payments.
+Full Stack application that uses React, Express, NodeJs, and MongoDB with integrated PayPal payments.
+* See the fully deployed website [here](https://4ambasketball.com/).

 ### `npm install`
 * Run in both frontend and backend directories to install dependencies.